hvetko/sentry-tower/thedoc.md

 ### Organizations

-Enter the Organization slug value.
-Slug value is the organization as seen in the URL, lowercase letters, without spaces.
+Enter the Organization *Short name* (slug).
+Short name value is the organization as seen in the URL, lowercase letters, without spaces.

 For our example it's `production`.

-If your organization's name is `API Staging`, then the organization slug is `api-staging`.
-Check the URL in your browser if not sure.
+If your organization's name is `API Staging`, then the organization short name is `api-staging`.

+Check the _Organization Settings_ page in Sentry or URL in your browser if not sure.

 ### Projects

-Choose the matching Organization from drop-down and enter the Project slug value.
+Choose the matching Organization from drop-down and enter the Project short name (slug).
-Similar as in Organizations, slug value is the organization as seen in the URL, lowercase letters, without spaces.
+Similar as in Organizations, project slug value is the organization as seen in the URL, lowercase letters, without spaces.

 For our example, Project name is `API Service` and slug value is `api-service`.
 Check the URL in your browser if not sure.